Annual vs. Biennial: Which Inspection Does Your Fleet Need?

 annual-vs-biennial-vehicle-inspections

 Are you confused about whether your vehicle needs an annual or biennial inspection?
 You're not alone.
-Many fleet managers and vehicle owners struggle to understand the differences between these two types of inspections and when each is required.
+Manyfleet managers and vehicle owners struggle to understand the differences between these two types of inspections and when each is required.
 In this comprehensive guide, we'll break down the key differences between annual and biennial inspections, helping you ensure your fleet remains compliant and safe on the road.

 What is an Annual Inspection?